There are a lot of proven psychology-based strategies to get people to eat more healthy food…

-The question came to me while researching how to teach myself to acquire a taste for black licorice.
-The more I thought about it, the more it made sense.
+The question came to me as I mindlessly munched away at cheese puffs while researching how to train my palate and acquire a taste for black licorice.
+And the more I considered it, the more it made sense.

-We don’t need to torture ourselves to eat more healthily.
-Just as we can teach kids to eat their veggies without shoving it down their throats, we can train ourselves to stop liking junk food without prying it out of our greasy palms.
+Just as psychologists have figured out how to get even the most stubborn brats to eat their veggies without shoving it down their throats, we can train ourselves to stop liking junk food without prying it out of our greasy palms.

 It’s the opposite of taste acquisition.
 Let’s call it “Reverse-to-Revulsion.”